kylerobots/ground-texture-sim/README.md

 See [LICENSE](LICENSE.md) for more info.

 Since v3.0.0 and on relies on Blender's API, it is licensed under GPLv3 and later.
-There is not code reuse between v3.0.0 and previous versions, so no conflict with previous licenses.
+There is no code reuse between v3.0.0 and previous versions, so no conflict with previous licenses.

 The example texture provided in this repository comes from [Poly Haven](https://polyhaven.com/a/t_brick_floor_002) and is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/)

+The format for the data comes from this repository: https://github.com/JanFabianSchmid/HD_Ground and is licensed under CC BY-SA: 4.0

 ## Install ##
 There are three ways to use this, depending on your preferred setup.
 Regardless of the setup, make sure your PYTHONPATH